OpenHistoricalMap/leaflet-ohm-timeslider-v2/README.md

 This is the time slider used by OpenHistoricalMap as of late 2022.
 Unlike the original controls at https://github.com/OpenHistoricalMap/mbgl-timeslider/ and https://github.com/OpenHistoricalMap/mbgltimeslider-leaflet-control this one is written as a proper Leaflet control from the ground up.

-For a demonstration, see **index.html**
+For a demonstration, see **index.html** and https://openhistoricalmap.github.io/leaflet-ohm-timeslider-v2/

 # Constructor Options

 `position` -- The Leaflet position for the control.
-Defaults to `bottomright`
+Defaults to `bottomright`.
+It is recommended to keep this, as the control has an arrow sticking off the top/left.

-`vectorlayer` -- The L.MapboxGL instance which this control will manage and filter.
+`vectorLayer` -- The L.MapboxGL instance which this control will manage and filter.

-`sourcename` -- Within that vector MapboxGL layer, layers with a `source` matching this will be filtered.
+`vectorSourceName` -- Within that vector MapboxGL layer, layers with a `source` matching this will be filtered.
 Defaults to `'osm'`.

 `date` -- The date initially selected by the slider, in ISO format (YYYY-MM-DD).
 Default will be the earliest date in the `range`.

 `range` -- A pair (2-item array) of dates in ISO format (YYYY-MM-DD), which will set the range represented by the slider.
 Default is 100 years back to the current year.

-`stepspeed` -- The number of days per step when using the +- buttons or autoplay.
+`stepInterval` -- Set the Speed setting to this value on startup.
+See `setStepInterval()` for allowed values.

+`stepAmount` -- Set the Time Jump setting to this value on startup.
+See `setStepAmount()` for allowed values.

 `language` -- Display labels and tooltips in the given language.
 See `Object.keys(L.Control.OHMTimeSlider.Translations)` for a list of options.

 # Methods

+`getDate(asdecimal=false)` -- Return the currently-selected date on the slider.
+The date will be in ISO YYYY-MM-DD format, unless `decimaldate` is given to get it as a decimaldate number instead.

-`setDate(yyyymmdd)` -- Set the current date selection.
-If the date would be outside of the slider's current range, the range wll be adjusted to include this date.
+`setDate(yyyymmdd, redraw=true)` -- Set the currently-selected date on the slider.
+The date should be given in ISO YYYY-MM-DD format.

+`getRange(asdecimal=false)` -- Return the date range represented by the slider, as a two-item array `[date, date]`.
+The dates will be in ISO YYYY-MM-DD format, unless `decimaldate` is given to get them as decimaldate numbers instead.

-`setRange([yyyymmdd, yyyymmdd])` -- Set the range represented by the slider.
-If this causes the current date selection to be out of range, the date will be set to the earlier or latest date of the range.
+`setRange([yyyymmdd, yyyymmdd], redraw=true)` -- Set the date range represented by the slider.
+The dates should be given as a two-item array `[date, date]` and should be in ISO YYYY-MM-DD format.

-`autoplayStart()` -- Start autoplay, so the slider slides one notch per second.

-`autoplayPause()` -- Stop autoplay.

-`autoplayNext()` -- Move forward along the slider.
-The number of days skipped depends on the autoplay speed selector.

-`autoplayPrevious()` -- Move backward along the slider.
-The number of days skipped depends on the autoplay speed selector.

-`getAutoplayRunning()` -- Returns true if autoplay is running, or else false.
+`sliderForwardOneStep()` -- Move the slider forward in time, by an amount indicated by the Time Jump selector.

+`sliderBackOneStep()` -- Move the slider backward in time, by an amount indicated by the Time Jump selector.

+`getStepInterval()` -- Return the number of seconds in between auto-play advancing to the next step (the Speed selector).

+`setStepInterval(newvalue)` -- Set the number of seconds in between auto-play advancing to the next step (the Speed selector).
+This must be one of the options offered in the Speed selector: `1` `2` `5`

-`getStepSpeed()` -- Get the value of the speed selector, which is the number of days that will be skipped on each step forward/backward.
+`getStepAmount()` -- Return the amount of time along the slider that the forward and backward buttons will advance on each step, and that auto-play will advance on each step (the Time Jump selector).
+This will be one of the values accepted by `setStepAmount()`

-`setStepSpeed(daysperstep)` -- Set the value of the speed selector.
-The days per step must be one of the options offered by the selector already.
+`setStepAmount(newvalue)` -- Return the amount of time along the slider that the forward and backward buttons will advance on each step, and that auto-play will advance on each step (the Time Jump selector).
+This must be one of the options offered in the Time Jump selector: `1day` `1month` `1year` `10year` `100year`

+`autoplayStart()` -- Start automatically advancing the slider ("auto-play").
+GDA This is effectively the same as clicking the Skip Forward button every few seconds.

+`autoplayPause()` -- Stop automatically advancing the slider ("auto-play").

+`autoplayIsRunning()` -- Return true/false indicating whether the timeline's auto-play mode is running.

 # Development